lucasfernandoprojects/arduino-st7789-screen/README.md

 | DHT11 VCC   | 5V          | Sensor Power           |
 | DHT11 GND   | GND         | Sensor Ground          |

-📸 If you prefer, you can also follow the schematics below:
+📸 If you prefer, you can follow the diagram below:

 ![ST7789 with DHT11 schematics](images/st7789-and-dht11.png)